 Courses are generally grassy fields with rolling hills.
 Cross-country is faster and easier than trail running, and the distances are quite short, from 5K to 8K.
-Starting this year, men and women run all the same distances!
-But it’s also tougher than road races, and the footing can be wet, muddy, and slippery — some runners like to wear spikes.
+Starting in 2019, men and women run the same distances!
+But it’s also tougher than road races, and the footing can be wet, muddy, and slippery—some runners like to wear spikes.

 Depending on the age category, teams can be either 8 runners with 5 scoring, or 5 runners with 3 scoring.
 Non-scoring runners displace other teams’ runners and are thus still key.
 If we have enough runners in a category, we’ll field multiple teams.